hetu-project/ischia/doc/Ischia Developer Docs/Feature Overview.md

 1. Users log in to the platform daily.
 2. The platform records the login and updates the user's activation status.
-3. The platform may provide rewards or incentives for maintaining a daily login streak.
+3. The platform may offer rewards or incentives for logging in daily.

 **Application Scenarios**:

-- Encourages daily platform engagement and consistent user activity.
-- Helps maintain an active user base and can be tied to reward programs.
+- Assists in retaining an engaged user community and can be linked to incentive schemes.

 ### 4. Online Time